cern-it-efp/EOSC-Testsuite/docs/_build/html/_sources/gettingStarted.rst.txt

 1.2 SSH key
 ==================
 A ssh key pair is needed to establish connections to the VMs to be created later.
-Therefore, you must create (or import) this key on your provider beforehand and place the private key at *~/.ssh/id_rsa*.
+Therefore, you must create (or import) this key on your provider, when needed, beforehand.
 Note errors may occur if your key doesn't have the right permissions.
 Set these to the right value using the following command:

 .. code-block:: console